hujhax/austin-improv-wiki/Madi Goff.md

 Over the next few years, Madi performed in longform shows with [[Gnap!
 Theater Projects]].

 In 2011, she moved to Los Angeles.
-Since then, she's performed with Impro's Studio Company in *Improvised Tennessee Williams* and *Improvised Jane Austen*.
-Madi is a member of Impro Theatre's Performance Lab and currently in the cast of *Hope Falls,* an improvised soap opera.
-Also, she's performed with iO West's improvised take on *Doctor Who*.
+Since then, she's performed with Impro Theatre's Studio Company in *Improvised Tennessee Williams* and *Improvised Jane Austen.* Madi is a member of Impro Theatre's Performance Lab.
+With the Impro LAB she performed in *Hope Falls,* an improvised soap opera and "Willim Inge Unhinged."

+She's also performed in LA with iO West's improvised take on *Doctor Who.*

 ## Troupes
 * [[ComedySportz]]